Knowing when to harvest marijuana can be one of the trickiest aspects of marijuana growing.

 You’ve reached this stage when 70 to 90 percent of the hairs have darkened.

-Learn more about trichomes in my free eBook, the Marijuana Grow Bible
+Learn more about trichomes in the article “What are marijuana trichomes“

 In terms of the ideal time, try experimenting with harvesting slightly earlier or later to reach your desired results.

 Harvest a few buds during their peak harvesting time and save some to harvest once they’ve matured a bit more.
 That way, you have a variety of options.

 Remember to label everything!
 You don’t want to end up extremely relaxed when you were looking for a more energetic high.

 Now that you’re almost done with your grow, be sure to stay posted on the latest deals for your next!

 Get Seed Deals

 - Receive all of our special offers

 - Shipped for free to all the U.S